Marker Alpinist 9 Touring Binding

 For any questions concerning returns please email firstname.lastname@example.org.

-We all came to love the Kingpin for combining the alpine quality binding in a touring package.
+We all came to love the Kingpin for combining an alpine quality binding in a touring package.
 The only area the Kingpin fell short in was weight.
-It was not an ideal piece of equipment for long extended tours and full day missions in the backcountry.
-The 650 grams was a bit much for summiting spring peaks and deep backcountry missions.
+It was not an ideal piece of equipment for extended tours and full day missions in the backcountry, as 650 grams was a bit much for summitting spring peaks and embarking on deep backcountry missions.

-Marker was ready to take on the challenge and create a 245 gram binding that will rapidly change how you see a tech bindings capability. competing with the weight of the ultra light touring bindings, the Alpinist 9 has a DIN rating up to 9 and allows for a lateral release value associated with traditional bindings on the market.
-Given the Alpinists design, Marker has entered the lightweight touring world with a binding that will be safe and secure for what ever condition you are in.
+Marker took on the challenge and created a 245 gram binding that will rapidly change how you see a tech binding's capability.
+Competing with the weight of the ultralight touring bindings, the Alpinist 9 has a DIN rating up to 9 and allows for a lateral release value associated with traditional bindings on the market.
+Given the Alpinist's design, Marker has entered the lightweight touring world with a binding that will be safe and secure for whatever conditions you are in.

-A moderately wide drill pattern allows for a secured and durable heel placement that won't bust you or your ski away from the binding in high speeds or tight turns.
-So, if you are looking to fulfill your next backcountry mission where weight is a definite factor.
+A moderately wide drill pattern allows for a secure and durable heel placement that supports the binding in high speeds or tight turns.
+The Alpinist 9, when you are ready to charge your next backcountry mission when weight is a defining factor.